Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Introduction

-In summary, our work makes three primary contributions: \textbf{(1)} We design an agentic pipeline, which leverages three spatial computational tools, multi-agent collaboration and radiologist feedback to automatically generate high-quality spatial VQA data for CT scans; \textbf{(2)} We introduce SpatialMed, the first CT-based benchmark for evaluating MLLMs' spatial intelligence in medical imaging, comprising 9782 question-answer pairs across 2375 CT scans covering 117 anatomical structures and 8 tumor types; \textbf{(3)} We evaluate 14 MLLMs on SpatialMed, with 12 processing multi-view 2D CT images and 2 processing 3D CT scans, revealing substantial performance gaps that demonstrate existing models lack robust spatial reasoning capabilities for medical imaging.
+\begin{itemize} \item We design an agentic pipeline that leverages deterministic spatial computational tools, multi-agent collaboration, and radiologist validation to automatically generate high-quality spatial VQA data for CT scans. \item We introduce SpatialMed, the first CT-based benchmark for evaluating spatial intelligence of MLLMs in medical imaging, comprising 31,253 question-answer pairs across 2,375 CT scans covering 117 anatomical structures and 7 tumor types. \item We evaluate 24 MLLMs on SpatialMed, including both 2D multi-view and 3D volumetric models, revealing that current models lack robust spatial reasoning capabilities for medical imaging, with pronounced weaknesses in numerical estimation and reasoning faithfulness. \end{itemize}